microsoft/FluidFramework/packages/dds/tree/docs/wip/Container and Application Schema.md

     - Wait for above to be deployed to most users.
     - Update or configure app such that it writes the new schema to the document's schema list.

-If the existing data is compatible with the new schema:
+If existing data could be incompatible with the new schema:

     - Author new schema.
     - Add support for it in the application.